-Assistant Professor of Education and Co-Chair of the Education Department, Director of M.S. in Curriculum and Instruction Program
+Assistant Professor of Education and Chair of the Education Department, Director of M.S. in Curriculum and Instruction Program

 Office: Tatem Arts Center, Room 115

 Office hours: Monday: 2-5 p.m.; Tuesday and Wednesday: 1-5 p.m.

 - Ed.D, University of Maryland

 - M.A., Hood College

 - EDUC 360 Introduction to the Teaching Internship

 - EDUC 460 Professional Development Seminar